jonsagara/ChromiumPrintCrashRepro/README.md

+> 2021-05-06: the Chromium team says [this is fixed](https://bugs.chromium.org/p/chromium/issues/detail?id=1205720#c6) in Chrome Canary, and the fix will be merged back to other channels.
+I'm archiving this repository.

 # Chromium on macOS Print Crash Repro

 This site is a bare bones reproduction of a Chromium crash on macOS.
 It consists of: